BrawlMasterX/SleepWithUntis/README.md

 ## ✨ Features
 * **Auto-Sync:** Synchronizes directly with the WebUntis timetable.
 * **Smart Alarm:** Calculates the wake-up time based on the first actual lesson of the day.
 * **Customizable:** Users can study the code and adapt it for private, non-commercial use (e.g., adding individual travel time buffers).
-I have a function in the updateWorker which triggers an openhab LightAlarm you can also use this for yourself.
+* I have a function in the updateWorker which triggers an openhab LightAlarm.
+If you have something like this already and don't want to loose it you can add that there.
+If you don#t know how just ask AI.

 ---